How to Know if He or She Is Texting Someone Else While in a Relationship

 The following are some signs that you may want to pay attention to.
-These signs can end up allaying or confirming your potential anxieties worries.
+These signs can end up allaying or confirming your potential worries.

-First you want to notice their body language: How quickly do they check their phone?
+First, you want to notice their body language: How quickly do they check their phone?
 What expression is on their face and how long does it stay there?
-Does it gradually fade after the initial reading or does it stay there as they reply.
+Does it gradually fade after the initial reading or does it stay there as they reply?

 - They don't respond.
 If they don't even bother texting back or it's a delayed response, that usually means the person fell under that “unimportant” umbrella.
 However, depending on their reaction to the text, this could also mean that it’s someone they don’t want to text back in front of you.
 That doesn’t necessarily mean they’re cheating, but it could raise some red flags.

 - They don't hide the text.
 If they don't change their angle to you to prevent you from seeing their phone, then they're not concerned about you seeing it.
-In that case it's very unlikely that they're trying to hide anything from you.
+In that case, it's very unlikely that they're trying to hide anything from you.

 - They let you handle the phone.
 If they don't have their phone on them when the message comes (it's in the other room, on the table, wherever) and they ask you to bring it to them, that means they don't care if you see who texted them.
 Furthermore, it probably means they don't have anything to hide.
 Clearly, they don’t care if you see who they are texting or what the conversation is about.

 - They share the message.
 They openly tell you what the message was about or who it was from.
 Chances are they won't lie about either.
 If they do, you're worse off than you thought (sorry).

 So guys, be patient and don't take it too much to head.
-And if your girl wants to confide in you about the gossip/venting or whatever the girls call it these days, listen.
+And if your girl wants to confide in you about the gossip/venting, or whatever the girls call it these days, listen.
 It's important (to them).